RatkevichIlya/Urocitellus-undulatus-genome-assembly/README.md

 # Urocitellus-undulatus-genome-assembly

 This repository includes scripts used in the assembly of the *Urocitellus undulatus* genome.
+The workflow presented is not a linked pipeline.
+Variable and path names have sometimes been replaced to simplify command presentation.

 ## Requirements
+System requirements

-- Linux-based HPC cluster with Slurm
+- Linux-based HPC cluster
 - 512G RAM
-- 4 TB of disk space
+- 4 TB of free disk space
 - Conda (Tested with Miniconda3)
+Raw data preprocessing
 - FastQC - quality control of raw illumina reads
 - MultiQC - visualization of FastQC and BUSCO results
 - SeqKit - assembly of basic statistics for raw data and genomes
 - FastP - filtering and trimming short illumina reads
 - NanoQC - quality control of nanopore raw reads
-- Porechop - filtering and trimming of nanopore reads
+- Porechop - filtering and trimming of nanopore reads Genome assemblies
 - MaSuRCA - genome assembly and analysis toolkit (installed via Conda)
 - Flye - genome assembler used within MAECI-based pipeline
 - Canu - genome assembler used in the MAECI-based pipeline
 - wtdbg2 - genome assembler used in the MAECI-based pipeline
-- NextPolish - polishing the assembly with high quality Illumina reads
+- NextPolish - polishing the assembly with high quality Illumina reads Assemblies evaluation
 - BUSCO - evaluation of genome assembly completeness
 - BUSCO glires_odb10 dataset
 - Quast - assessment the quality of genome assembly
+- BlobToolKit – interactive quality assessment of genome assemblies Genome annotation
 - RepeatModeler - identification of tandem repeats in the genome and creation of a de novo library of them
 - RepeatMasker - tandem repeat masking
-- BRAKER - fully automated method for accurate gene structure annotation
+- GeMoMa - a homology-based gene prediction program
-- BlobToolKit – interactive quality assessment of genome assemblies
+- minimap2 - sequence alignment program
+- ragtag - reference-based scaffolds orientation
+- SYRI - predicting genomic differences between related genomes Mitogenome assembly
+- GetOrganelle - mitogenome assembly
+Phylogenetic analysis
+- MAFFT - sequence alignment program
+- Gblocks - alignments filtering
+- AMAS - alignments concatenation
+- IQ-TREE - phylogenetic tree reconstruction

 ## 1. Installation

 ### 1.1.
 Create, activate and install tools in Conda environment